kjleopold/article-summarizer/README.md

 * (Question 13) Thoughtful answer based on summaries: 1 pt

 ## Objective
-Access the Spotify API using OAuth authentication to retrieve information from a selected playlist, Top Hits 2025.
+Access the Spotify API using OAuth authentication to retrieve information from a selected playlist.
 Extract and format the top 10 tracks from the returned JSON data and print them as a list.
 Then, use the Genius API with authentication to pull lyrics from one of the top 10 songs and print a snippet of those lyrics.
 Finally, perform sentiment analysis on the lyrics using both token-based and lemma-based approaches, generate summaries for each, print their polarity scores, and discuss the results.

 ### Step 1: Fork the base repo and copy to local machine
 * Fork [Base Repository](https://github.com/wmnlp-materials/article-summarizer)